DEFALT314/erlang-and-elixir/README.md

 # Erlang and Elixir — Laboratory Solutions 2025
-Solutions for the AGH Erlang and Elixir course at AGH University of Science and Technology (academic year 2024–2025).
+Solutions for the Erlang and Elixir course at AGH University of Science and Technology (academic year 2024–2025).
 The course focuses on functional and concurrent programming, process management and OTP.

 ## Laboratories